skeezicsb/PERQemu/PERQemu/Readme-source.txt

 1.2  Version History
 --------------------

+PERQemu v0.8.x introduces some UI improvements, and new features to support the FLEX operating system, PERQ-2/T4 (24-bit) configurations, and the import/export of PERQ 5.25" hard disk images.
+Ethernet operation is more reliable, and other bug fixes improve emulation accuracy and software compatibility.

 PERQemu v0.7.5 is a milestone release that accumulates all of the changes since v0.5.0, adding PERQ-2 configurations along with an expanded library of pre-built bundled hard disk images.